-For years, we Canadians felt a little bit of FOMO when it came to one of the best parts of the Super Bowl – the commercials.
-Due to broadcasting regulations, we weren’t able to receive the highly produced, star-studded, tear jerking spots people love to talk about in the office on the Monday after.
-Fortunately, we have the internet (almost 2/3 people search for a Super Bowl ad after it airs) and as of 2015, the CRTC also allowed American ads to be run through Canadian networks during the “big game.”
+For years, we Canadians felt a̶ ̶l̶i̶t̶t̶l̶e̶ ̶b̶i̶t̶ a lot of FOMO when it came to one of the best parts of the Super Bowl — the commercials.
+Due to broadcasting regulations, we weren’t able to receive the highly produced, star-studded and tear-jerking spots people love to talk about in the office on Monday after the big game.
+Fortunately, we have the internet (almost 2/3 people search for a Super Bowl ad after it airs) and as of 2015, the CRTC also allowed American ads to be run through Canadian networks.
 We can now watch a key part of what makes the Super Bowl one of the most watched spectacles in the North American cultural zeitgeist. #bless

 While some Super Bowl ads of the past were likely created by Mel Gibson types in What Women Want, female viewers in Canada are expecting more out of advertisers.

-Only 3 in 10 women can identify with the women they see in ads, and 66% feel ads portray too many gender stereotypes.
+Only three in 10 women can identify with the women they see in ads, and 66% feel ads portray too many gender stereotypes.

-This year was one of the most controversial NFL Super Bowls of our time, but we definitely noticed a glimmer of hope in the ads that focused on debunking gender stereotypes, and portrayed successful, powerful women more than they ever have before.
+And this year, we we definitely noticed a glimmer of hope in the ads that focused on debunking gender stereotypes and portrayed more successful, powerful women than ever before.

 Debunking gender stereotypes

 This year, some gender stereotypes were challenged by the Super Bowl’s surrounding entertainment.
 Super Bowl LIII was the first year that the NFL let male cheerleaders perform at the game, and Pampers featured an ad with a group of nurturing, musical dads led by John Legend.
 We also saw some trailers teasing out female superhero bad-assery, but the ads that featured strong women with agency were some of the most refreshing.
 Here are our faves: